Qld Council & Councillor Profiles

 Community is everything to Susi and the desire to give back and help build better regions west of the Great Divide is one of the reasons she has decided to be involved in ICPA.
 She is proud to be involved in an organisation that will continue to pave the way for equity in education so children of all ages, background and ability can continue to move forward as confident adults who can provide skills that will build stronger communities in rural and remote Queensland.
 She is appreciative of the work done by ICPA in the past which has benefited her in educating her children and wishes to now help those into the future.

-Current Portfolios: Travel (Leader), Boarding Schools, Hostels, Schools, Teacher Education
+Portfolios: Travel (Leader), Boarding Schools/Hostels, Schools, Teacher Education, Tertiary, Trade & Training

 Branch Member: Dirranbandi.